kalaspuff/utcnow/README.md

 [![MIT License](https://img.shields.io/github/license/kalaspuff/utcnow.svg)](https://github.com/kalaspuff/utcnow/blob/master/LICENSE)
 [![Code coverage](https://codecov.io/gh/kalaspuff/utcnow/branch/master/graph/badge.svg)](https://codecov.io/gh/kalaspuff/utcnow/tree/master/utcnow)

 *Timestamps as RFC 3339 (Date & Time on the Internet) formatted strings with conversion functionality from other timestamp formats or for timestamps on other timezones.
-Additionally converts timestamps from datetime objets and other common date utilities.
+Additionally converts timestamps from datetime objects and other common date utilities.
 Follow modern practices when developing API interfaces.*

-### A library for formatting timestamps as RFC3339
+### A library for formatting timestamps as RFC 3339

-* One preferred output format strictly following RFC3339.
+* One preferred output format strictly following RFC 3339.
 * Making it easier to follow common best practices for developers.
 * Tranforming timestamps from (or when needed, to) common interfaces such as unix timestamps, `datetime` objects, `google.protobuf.Timestamp` messages or plain text.
 * Type hinted, battle tested and supporting several versions of Python.